MartingaleField/MartingaleField.github.io/README.md

 #### Solution

-Divide and conquer.
+##### Randomized Quick Select

 Start from the whole array and partition it by pivoting on a random element.
 By partitioning, we move all numbers which are larger than the pivot to the front of the array, following by all the elements that are equal to the pivot and the ones that are smaller, i.e.

 ```
 [L1, L2, L3, ..., E1, E2, ..., S1, S2, S3, ...]